browserengineering/book/book/reflow.md

 `size`

-:   This method creates the child layout objects and computes `w` and
+:   This method creates the child layout objects and computes the `w`
-    `h` fields.
+    and `h` fields.
 Plus, it calls `size` on its children.
-It may not read any layout object's `x` or `y` fields, or call any layout object's `position` method.
+It may not read any layout object's `x` or `y` fields, nor call any layout object's `position` method.

 `position`